-While it can be painful to think about or discuss with loved ones, estate planning ensures that you get to choose who inherits your assets and that it’s done in an efficient manner.
+While it can be painful to think about or discuss with loved ones, estate planning ensures that you can choose who inherits your assets and that it’s done efficiently.

 We’re Here To Help

-If you look back on your life, you can see the results of your hard work.
-You have your home, its furnishings, your possessions, and the savings and investments you carefully managed to safeguard for the future.
-Your last will and testament provide you with peace of mind knowing that your loved ones will receive your assets according to your wishes.
+Looking back on your life, you can see the results of your hard work.
+You have your home, furnishings, possessions and the savings and investments you carefully managed to safeguard for the future.
+Your last will and testament provides peace of mind knowing that your loved ones will receive your assets according to your wishes.

 Preparing your last will and testament also clears up any ambiguity among your survivors regarding your wishes for your property and heads off possible disputes by making your intentions clear and unambiguous.
 The last thing you want is a surprise in the administration of your estate.
 Contact the experienced estate attorneys at Pickard Law, P.C., to schedule an appointment and begin your estate planning.

-It may be time to start thinking about the future and the potential, unnecessary burden your family faces if you were to die without a will.
+It may be time to start thinking about the future and the potential unnecessary burden your family faces if you die without a will.
 Our estate attorneys can help guide you in preparing a last will and testament that is sure to protect your legacy.

 Why Do You Need A Living Will?

 A living will is a document that directs your wishes under certain difficult circumstances.
 It applies when you are either completely unresponsive and in a terminal condition, or when you are in a persistent vegetative state.
 It provides direction on what your health care providers should do with regards to artificial nutrition and hydration and life support.
 This can significantly ease the mental load your loved ones may already be experiencing.